The Birth of Loop

 In the early 1950s, the Pacifica Foundation Listener Sponsored Radio Station KPFA in Berkeley, led by Robert Erickson, was one of the few alternative stations which played avantgarde tape music, inspiring many young Californian composers.
 KPFA actively supported such composers (such as Pauline Oliveros who played in an improvisation band with Terry Riley and Loren Rush) by recording and presenting their work.

 In 1960, KPFA director Erickson began organizing composers’ workshops at the San Francisco Conservatory of Music.
 A year later, participants of these workshops (Ramon Sender and Morton Subotnick) founded the San Francisco Tape Music Center.
+(More information with music examples here)

 In the first seven years, the Center, directed by Pauline Oliveros, became a lively meeting place for the Californian avantgarde scene and gave birth to the influential musical movement of minimalism.
 Pauline Oliveros and Terry Riley became pioneers for tape loop techniques and tape delay/feedback systems.